The Climbing Shoe Rubber Comparison

 Today, there are dozens of rubber compounds designed to excel in the vertical realm.
 This wasn’t always the case though.

-The climbing rubber revolution has its roots in Victorian ages.
+The climbing rubber revolution has its roots in the Victorian ages.
 In the early 1800s, a time when recreational mountaineering was starting to become popular, daring adventurers used boots that were made entirely from leather (yes, that includes the soles of their shoes too).

 It wasn’t until Charles Goodyear discovered vulcanization (a process that increases the strength and flexibility of latex) in 1844 that the trend of using rubber for shoe construction started to take off.